 The company operates according to Bulgarian legislation.

-The Issuer is part of an economic group, which consists of the parent company SHELLY GROUP PLC and its subsidiaries:
+The economic group consists of the parent company SHELLY GROUP PLC and its subsidiaries as shown below:

 1.1.
 Structure of the economic group at the end of the reporting quarter for 2023